robert-burger/libethercat/linux/README.md

 # linux network drivers
 The subdirectory 'linux' contains hacked linux network drivers to directly communicate with the nic instead of using raw socket of the network stack.
+These  drivers are inspired by [IGH's EtherCAT master drivers](https://gitlab.com/etherlab.org/ethercat).
+Contrary to this here we provide an interface to user-level processes.

 ## Build